-A gingivectomy is a surgical procedure that involves removing some of the unhealthy gum tissue that is an after effect of periodontal disease.
-The gingivectomy is one of the oldest forms of periodontal therapy maintenance for those who have this particular condition.
-Most patients who have this procedure done find it to be a success in completely putting a stop to the progression of gum disease.
+A gingivectomy is a surgical procedure that involves removing some of the unhealthy gum tissue is the result of periodontal disease.
+The gingivectomy is one of the oldest forms of periodontal therapy maintenance for those who have this condition.
+Most patients who have this procedure done find it to be successful in completely putting a stop to the progression of gum disease.
 A full examination and series of x-rays is needed to determine if you’re a good candidate for a gingivectomy.

 Why do you need a Gingivectomy?

-You may be told that you need a gingivectomy if you have progressed gum disease.
-Because the procedure involves removing unhealthy gum tissue, it can put a complete stop on the progression of the disease so that your mouth can return to a healthy and vital state.
+You may be told that you need a gingivectomy if you have gum disease that has progressed.
+Because the procedure involves removing unhealthy gum tissue, it can completely halt the progression of the disease, allowing your mouth to return to a healthy and vital state.
 The gingivectomy is performed in our office at the recommendation of Dr. Lori Logan.
-Aftercare for the procedure is minimal and the success rate of gingivectomies is quite high.
+Aftercare for the procedure is minimal, and the success rate of gingivectomies is quite high.

 What makes you a good candidate for a Gingivectomy?

-In order to be considered a viable candidate for the procedure, some of the following criteria must be met:
+In order to be considered a viable candidate for the procedure, the following criteria should be met: